 I never planned to bottle feed kittens when I started fostering.
 Bottle feeding unexpectedly fell in my lap when my former foster kitten, Sophie, become ill and could not feed her 6 kittens.
 I continued to foster for a year and half with out giving much thought to bottle feed ever again much less sign up to do it!
 However, earlier this year, I started to think about the tiny and vulnerable kittens that needed a chance.
 I did not want to stop fostering the bigger kittens and cats, but I also felt the determination to help the the smaller kittens that are in need.
 So, I started doing my research and preparing my home for a safe place for bottle kittens.
 I was approved to bottled feed, and soon came along Blueberry!

 Blueberry was a 3 1/2 week old kitten that was part of a litter of 5 born from a feral cat.
 Some kind people had been feeding this feral mother cat.
 They noticed the mother cats moving her kittens to another location, but she never came back for Blueberry .
-The people stepped in and starting contacting rescues, but in the meantime they bottle fed Blueberry.
-MomaKat Rescue agreed to take in Blueberry after I agreed to bottle feed her.
+The people stepped in and starting contacting rescues, but in the meantime they bottle fed Blueberry until the rescue I volunteered for agreed to take in Blueberry.
 I met with Blueberry’s rescuer, and she handed me a sweet long haired kitten she already named Blueberry.